-If you're having a heart attack or suspect you're having one, your diagnosis will likely happen in an emergency setting.
-You'll be asked to describe your symptoms and will have your blood pressure, pulse and temperature checked.
-You'll be hooked up to a heart monitor and will almost immediately start to have tests done to see if you are indeed having a heart attack.
+If you're in an emergency setting for symptoms of a heart attack, you'll be asked to describe your symptoms and have your blood pressure, pulse and temperature checked.
+You'll be hooked up to a heart monitor and will almost immediately have tests to see if you're having a heart attack.

-The medical staff will listen to your heart and lung sounds with a stethoscope.
-You'll be asked about your health history and the history of heart disease in your family.
-Tests will help check if your signs and symptoms, such as chest pain, signal a heart attack or another condition.
+Tests will help check if your signs and symptoms, such as chest pain, indicate a heart attack or another condition.
 These tests include:

 - Blood tests.
 Certain heart enzymes slowly leak out into your blood if your heart has been damaged by a heart attack.
 Emergency room doctors will take samples of your blood to test for the presence of these enzymes.